 Understanding Ruby and Rails: Serializing Ruby objects with JSON

+This article targets Rails 2.3 and Rails 3.
 The information contained in this page might not apply to different versions.

-This is article is part of my series Understanding Ruby and Rails.
+This article is part of my series Understanding Ruby and Rails.
 Please see the table of contents for the series to view the list of all posts.

 A few weeks ago, Alan Skorkin posted a nice article about serializing objects with Ruby introducing different serialization options, including YAML, Marshaling and JSON.
 This reminded me of an article I always wanted to write about ActiveSupport::JSON module, as part of the inside Ruby on Rails series.